Hari-2782/SafeRoad-Guardian/README.md

 ## 📧 Contact

-For questions or support, please open an issue on GitHub or contact [YOUR_EMAIL].
+For questions or support, please open an issue on GitHub or contact [hmsanth@gmail.com].

 ---